AmandaWalter/Summer-of-Learning/Prepwork for Fall 2015 Internship.md

 * What are the SOLID principles of Object-Oriented software design?

-#Introductory Computer Science##Learning Outcomes:- Summarize the history of computing- Can you say a few sentences that describe fundamental hardware and software concepts- Explain how the JVM translates Java code into executable code- Explain Object-Oriented Programming concepts such as objects, classes, inheritance and polymorphism- Write simple programs using basic Java concepts- Describe and use primitive data types in Java- Describe and use logical and relational operators and compare Boolean expressions- Explain and use various control structures such as methods, decision statements, and loops- Use exception handling mechanism- Use Java input/output class hierarchy to read and write data to and from external files.
+#Introductory Computer Science

+##Learning Outcomes:
+###Unit 1
+- Summarize the history of computing
+- Can you say a few sentences that describe fundamental hardware and software concepts
+- Explain how the JVM translates Java code into executable code
+- Explain Object-Oriented Programming concepts such as objects, classes, inheritance and polymorphism
+- Write simple programs using basic Java concepts
+- Describe and use primitive data types in Java
+- Describe and use logical and relational operators and compare Boolean expressions
+- Explain and use various control structures such as methods, decision statements, and loops
+- Use an exception handling mechanism
+- Use Java input/output class hierarchy to read and write data to and from external files.

 # Prepwork for Fall 2015 Internship
 ## I. Software design and foundations